 - 1. The Home Point is recorded. - 2.
 Smart RTH is triggered. - 3. a.
-If the aircraft is further than 20 m from the Home Point when the RTH procedure begins, the aircraft adjusts its orientation and ascends to the preset RTH altitude and flies to the Home Point.
+If the aircraft is farther than 50 m from the Home Point when the RTH procedure begins, the aircraft adjusts its orientation and ascends to the preset RTH altitude and flies to the Home Point.
 If the current altitude is higher than the RTH altitude, the aircraft flies to the Home Point at the current altitude. - b.
-If the aircraft is at a distance of 5 m to 20 m from the Home Point when the RTH procedure begins, the aircraft adjusts its orientation and flies to the Home Point at the current altitude. - c.
+If the aircraft is at a distance of 5 to 50 m from the Home Point when the RTH procedure begins, the aircraft adjusts its orientation and flies to the Home Point at the current altitude. - c.
 If the aircraft is less than 5 m from the Home Point when the RTH procedure begins, it lands immediately. - 4.
-After reaching the Home Point, the aircraft lands and the motors stop.

-• If the RTH is triggered through DJI Fly and the aircraft is further than 5 m from the Home Point, a prompt will appear in the app for users to select a landing option.
+After reaching the Home Point, the aircraft lands and the motors stop. - ▲ If the RTH is triggered through DJI Fly and the aircraft is farther than 5 m from the Home Point, a prompt will appear in the app for users to select a landing option.

-Power Saving RTH (Return to Home and Land) Procedure:
+Power Saving RTH Procedure:

-During Straight Line RTH, if the distance is farther than 400 m and the altitude is more than 90 m higher than the RTH altitude as well as more than 290 m higher than the home point, a prompt appears in DJI Fly asking the user if they wish to enter Return to Home and Land in order to save power.
-After selecting Return to Home and Land, the aircraft calculates the best angle (16.7° horizontally) and flies to the home point.
-When the aircraft reaches 200 m above the home point or RTH altitude, it lands and the motors stop.
+During Straight Line RTH, if the distance is farther than 480 m and the altitude is more than 90 m above the RTH altitude as well as more than 290 m above the takeoff altitude, a prompt appears in DJI Fly asking the user if they wish to enter Power Saving RTH.
+After entering Power Saving RTH, the aircraft adjusts to an angle of 14° and flies to the Home Point.
+The aircraft lands when it is above the Home Point and the motors stop.